Scheduling Baptism Ceremonies

 Infant Baptism Information

 Like all initiation, the Baptism of infants takes place over a staged process.
 At our parishes there are three key steps.

-Parent(s) attend a preparation evening prior to the Rite of Reception.
-This evening occurs at the end of each month.
-The preparation evening offers parents the opportunity to gain a better understanding of Baptism as a stage in the journey of faith of their child.
-In addition to this, the evening provides the chance to ask questions about Baptism.
+Parent(s) attend a preparation session prior to the Rite of Reception.
+This session occurs on the first Saturday of each month.
+The preparation session offers parents the opportunity to gain a better understanding of Baptism as a stage in the journey of faith of their child.
+In addition to this, the session provides the chance to ask questions about Baptism.

 Step 2: Rite of Reception